-ASSASSIN'S CREED UNITY Puts Hundreds of Reactive Characters On Screen
+ASSASSIN'S CREED UNITY Puts Thousands of Reactive Characters On Screen

 Four human controlled assassins look upon the busy Paris streets